livingingroups/telephone2024fall/README.md

     -   Test your function

-        -   R:

           -   Run Load All

           -   In the console, run your function with whatever test inputs you chose.

-        -   Python

-            -   Run your `.py` file as a script.

-            -   You can modify the sample inputs as you like.
-Anything within the `if __name__ == '___main__'` block will not impact how your function works within the package.

 -   Once you're happy, Commit your change